mikkotikkanen/cfn-deploy/README.md

+# cfn-deploy

+# Motivation
-serverless seems overkill just for deployments modules like aws-cfm-utils does weird stuff like ASG toggling aws-cli cloudformation deploy doesn't allow passing parameter files no programmatic use no pluggable programmatic use to other modules
+- serverless seems overkill just for CloudFormatoin deployments
+- modules like aws-cfm-utils do weird stuff like ASG toggling
+- `aws-cli cloudformation deploy` doesn't allow passing parameter files
+- Other options have no proper no programmatic use

+# Usage

 ## Options
+--stack-name
+--template

+__Not yet implemented__
+--parameters
+--region
 --profile
 --accesskey
 --secretkey
---stack
---template-file
---template-url
---parameters-file
---parameters
 --capabilities
---region
 --tags